 The content of your files & records both paper-based and electronic is the union’s data.
 It is subject to our data protection registration and our data protection responsibilities.
 As a branch and as an individual union representative you are covered by our registration and so there is no need to seek any separate registration with the Information Commissioner.

 As an agent of the union you are bound by our policies and procedures.
 You need to make yourself aware of your responsibilities in maintaining members’ privacy, confidentiality and the protection of their data.
-Ignorance is no defence.
-Under the DPA individuals are responsible and accountable as well as organisations which is an important reason why you should adhere to the union’s guidance to help ensure you protect yourself.
+Under the General Data Protection Regulation (GDPR) individuals have potential liability as well as organisations which is an important reason why you should adhere to the union’s guidance to help ensure you protect yourself.

 Where management’s resources are used to store files & records, be these physical cabinets or IT networks, the files & records remain the data of the union and subject to our data protection schema and not that of the employer.

-If management seek access to our data because they have received a subject access request or a Freedom of Information (FoI) request inform them that our data is not covered by those requests regardless of the storage location of the data.
-Of course, whoever made such a request could make a separate request to us if they believe we hold personal data about them.
+If management seek access to our data because they have received a subject access request or a Freedom of Information (FoI) request, inform them that our data is not covered by those requests regardless of the storage location of the data.
+Of course, whoever made such a request could make a subject access request to us if they believe we hold personal data about them.

 - members place their trust in us when they give us their personal data and we need to ensure we do not break that trust.